saxtoncan/EfficientPortfolio/README.md

 ## Results

 - Navigate to the directory where you ran the code.
 You will find an Excel file named as you specified.
-- Each stock has its own sheet with data, including open, high, low, close, adjusted closing, and volume.
+- The stock data includes open, high, low, close, adjusted closing, volume, efficient frontier, optimal portfolio, correlation matrix, and covariance matrix.
-- Summary sheets with combined data for all stocks are also included.

 ## Thanks